Most Popular Types of Window Grids | Prairie, Colonial, Craftsman

 Prairie.
 Colonial.
 Craftsman.
 Add flair to your home.
 Blend architectural styles.
 Create curb appeal.
 See how much you can do with window grid selections.

-Here the three most popular window grid styles in 2012 new homes.
+Here the three most popular window grid styles for Raleigh new homes.

 Each of these window grid styles can come in a variety of materials, including vinyl, aluminum and fiberglass.
 And each grid style and material can be placed: